rahul9105/Web_Scrapping/LinkedinSalesNavigator/Readme.md

-This a scrapping project for scrapping Profiles from linkedin.
+This a scrapping project for scrapping Profiles from Linkedin Sales Navigator